 How to Make Pita Bread

 - Can I Use a Stand Mixer?
-Sure.
+Sure!
 When you’re combining all of the ingredients, use a stand mixer if you would like to.
-I prefer to knead this bread with my hands because I think the texture is best when I do it that way, but it’s up to you.
+I prefer to knead this bread with my hands because I think the texture is best when I do it that way, but it’s totally up to you.

 - Let the Dough Rise in a Warm Area: You don’t want it to be surrounded by heat, but the dough should be kept in relative warmth if you want it to truly double in size.
 Avoid cool temperatures too – this could slow the activity of the yeast.